DynamicalSystemsGroup/bdp-lib/Research Notes/WIP AI for BDP.md

 - Begin small with component only tests
 - Consider something similar to a "test-a-thon" for rapidly getting feedback

+### Evaluation

+- For evaluation, we most likely need the hyperparameters of LLM models, temperatures, and prompts
+- It is also possible we want to test different amounts and types of bdp context

 ### Additional Considerations

 - Meta found that having suggestions happen for related tests at the time of an engineer adding a test worked well for keeping context.
 We might want to consider a similar thing where we have recommendations of the next things to add or similar